MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-right-anti.md

 |-----------|------------------|
 |CountryID|id|

-The goal is to reach the following table where only the the rows from the right table that do not match any from the left table are kept.
-As a common use case, you can find all of the rows taht are available in the right table, but that are not found in the left table.
+The goal is to reach the following table where only the rows from the right table that do not match any from the left table are kept.
+As a common use case, you can find all of the rows that are available in the right table, but that are not found in the left table.

 ![Right anti join final table](images/me-merge-operations-right-anti-final-table.png)